 IMPORTANT SAFETY INFORMATION

-Perform dermatologic evaluations prior to initiation of therapy, every 2 months while on therapy and for up to 6 months following discontinuation of TAFINLAR.
+Perform dermatologic evaluations prior to initiation of the combination, every 2 months while on therapy, and for up to 6 months following discontinuation.

-Noncutaneous Malignancies: In the NSCLC study, noncutaneous malignancies occurred in 1.1% of patients receiving TAFINLAR with MEKINIST.
-Monitor patients closely for signs or symptoms of noncutaneous malignancies.
-Permanently discontinue TAFINLAR for monomeric G protein (RAS)-mutation–positive noncutaneous malignancies.
-No dose modification of MEKINIST is required for patients who develop noncutaneous malignancies.
+Monitor patients receiving the combination for signs or symptoms of noncutaneous malignancies.
+Permanently discontinue TAFINLAR for RAS-mutation–positive noncutaneous malignancies.
+No dose modification is required for MEKINIST in patients who develop noncutaneous malignancies.

 Tumor Promotion in BRAF Wild-type Tumors.
 In vitro experiments have demonstrated paradoxical activation of mitogen-activated protein kinase (MAPK) signaling and increased cell proliferation in BRAF wild-type cells that are exposed to BRAF inhibitors.
 Confirm evidence of BRAF V600E or V600K mutation status prior to initiation of therapy.

-Permanently discontinue TAFINLAR and MEKINIST for all grade 4 hemorrhagic events and for any grade 3 hemorrhagic events that do not improve.
-Withhold TAFINLAR and MEKINIST for grade 3 hemorrhagic events; if improved, resume at the next lower dose level.
+Permanently discontinue TAFINLAR for all grade 4 hemorrhagic events and for any grade 3 hemorrhagic events that do not improve.
+Withhold TAFINLAR for grade 3 hemorrhagic events; if improved, resume at the next lower dose level.
+Permanently discontinue MEKINIST for all grade 4 hemorrhagic events and for any grade 3 hemorrhagic events that do not improve.
+Withhold MEKINIST for grade 3 hemorrhagic events; if improved, resume at the next lower dose level.

 Colitis and Gastrointestinal Perforation.
 Colitis and gastrointestinal perforation, including fatal outcomes, can occur.
-Across clinical trials with MEKINIST, colitis occurred in 0.6% of patients and gastrointestinal perforation occurred in 0.3% of patients, respectively.
+Across clinical trials of the combination, colitis occurred in <1% of patients and gastrointestinal perforation occurred in <1% of patients.
 Monitor patients closely for colitis and gastrointestinal perforations.

-Venous Thromboembolism.
-In the NSCLC study, deep venous thrombosis (DVT) and pulmonary embolism (PE) occurred in 4.3% (4/93) of patients receiving TAFINLAR with MEKINIST.
+Venous Thromboembolic Events.
+Across clinical trials of the combination, deep vein thrombosis (DVT) and pulmonary embolism (PE) occurred in 2% of patients.

-Advise patients to immediately seek medical care if they develop symptoms of DVT or PE such as shortness of breath, chest pain, or arm or leg swelling.
-Permanently discontinue TAFINLAR and MEKINIST for life-threatening PE.
-Withhold MEKINIST for uncomplicated DVT or PE for up to 3 weeks; if improved, MEKINIST may be resumed at a lower dose.
+Advise patients to immediately seek medical care if they develop symptoms of DVT or PE, such as shortness of breath, chest pain, or arm or leg swelling.
+Permanently discontinue MEKINIST for life-threatening PE.
+Withhold MEKINIST for uncomplicated DVT and PE for up to 3 weeks; if improved, MEKINIST may be resumed at a lower dose.

 Cardiomyopathy.
 Cardiomyopathy, including cardiac failure, can occur.
-In the NSCLC clinical trial, cardiomyopathy, defined as a decrease in left ventricular ejection fraction (LVEF) below the institutional lower limit of normal (LLN) with an absolute decrease in LVEF >10% below baseline, occurred in 9% of patients receiving TAFINLAR with MEKINIST and resulted in dose interruption and permanent discontinuation of MEKINIST in 5% and 2.2% of patients, respectively; dose interruption and permanent discontinuation of TAFINLAR occurred in 3.2% and 2.2% of patients, respectively.
-Cardiomyopathy resolved in 4 of 8 patients receiving TAFINLAR with MEKINIST.
+Across clinical trials of the combination, cardiomyopathy, defined as a decrease in left ventricular ejection fraction (LVEF) ≥10% from baseline and below the institutional lower limit of normal (LLN), occurred in 6% of patients.
+Development of cardiomyopathy resulted in dose interruption or discontinuation of TAFINLAR in 3% and <1% of patients, respectively, and in 3% and <1% of patients receiving MEKINIST, respectively.
+Cardiomyopathy resolved in 45 of 50 patients who received the combination.

-Assess LVEF by an echocardiogram or a multigated acquisition (MUGA) scan before initiation of therapy, 1 month after initiation then at 2- to 3-month intervals while on treatment.
+Assess LVEF by echocardiogram or multigated acquisition (MUGA) scan before initiation of the combination, 1 month after initiation, and then at 2- to 3-month intervals while on treatment.
 Withhold TAFINLAR for symptomatic cardiomyopathy or asymptomatic left ventricular dysfunction of >20% from baseline that is below institutional LLN.
-Resume TAFINLAR at the same dose level upon recovery of cardiac function to at least the institutional LLN for LVEF and absolute decrease ≤10% compared with baseline.
-For an asymptomatic absolute decrease in LVEF of ≥10% from baseline that is below the LLN, withhold MEKINIST for up to 4 weeks.
+Resume TAFINLAR at the same dose level upon recovery of cardiac function to at least the institutional LLN for LVEF and absolute decrease ≤10% compared to baseline.
+For an asymptomatic absolute decrease in LVEF of 10% or greater from baseline that is below the LLN, withhold MEKINIST for up to 4 weeks.
 If improved to normal LVEF value, resume at a lower dose.
 If no improvement to normal LVEF value within 4 weeks, permanently discontinue MEKINIST.
 For symptomatic cardiomyopathy or an absolute decrease in LVEF of >20% from baseline that is below LLN, permanently discontinue MEKINIST.

-Retinal Vein Occlusion (RVO): Across all clinical trials including MEKINIST, the incidence of RVO was 0.2%.
+Retinal Vein Occlusion (RVO): There were no cases of RVO across clinical trials of the combination.
 RVO may lead to macular edema, decreased visual function, neovascularization, and glaucoma.

 Urgently (within 24 hours) perform ophthalmologic evaluation for patient-reported loss of vision or other visual disturbances.
 Permanently discontinue MEKINIST in patients with documented RVO.